Strength Is What Happens When You TRANSFORM PAIN.

 Detail from Subconscious Strength, 2020

-The process of painting the Master Works not only became a journey into the mind but it coincided with an exploration into balance that generated transforming results.
+The process of painting the Series not only became a journey into the mind but it coincided with an exploration into balance that generated transforming results.
 The physical pain I experience has not changed and I don’t know if I’ll walk again, but my mind frame and how I cope with adversity has drastically expanded.
-I would say coming up with the titles for each work was a synchronicity rather than a coincidence; for the first painting in the series is, Balance, while the second painting inspired by, Nightmare, was transformed into a Revival, paving a path that leads to becoming Balanced, which is also the title of the last painting in the series.
+I would say coming up with the titles for each work was a synchronicity rather than a coincidence; for the first painting in the series is, Balance, followed by the second painting inspired by, Nightmare, was transformed into a Revival, paving a path that leads to becoming the eleventh painting, Balanced!
 By reviving the mind and utilizing it as the incredible tool it’s intended to be, you can see that in the darkness of the unconscious mind there is more there than things we don’t want to face.
 Things like deep strength and compassion.
 Life changing things.

 You will be surprised how Strong You Really Are. . . and that’s what I like to call, The Self’s Sweet Secret.